-Pursuant to the Plan of Arrangement, the Company received 26.75 million shares of Gold Mountain Mining Corporation ("Gold Mountain") representing a 38.8% interest in Gold Mountain.
+Pursuant to the 2015 Almaden's plan of arrangement, the Company received 26,750,000 shares of Gold Mountain Mining Corporation ("Gold Mountain") representing a 38.8% interest in Gold Mountain.
 Gold Mountain is a publicly traded company of the TSX-V. Duane Poliquin (Chairman and Director of Almadex) and Morgan Poliquin (President, CEO and Director of Almadex) were directors of Gold Mountain until July 13, 2016.

 Almadex had accounted for this investment using the equity method as the Company had determined that significant influence existed.
-The Company has recorded its equity share of Gold Mountain's loss until July 7, 2016 in the amount of \$1,364,947 (2015 - \$51,730) that includes a true-up of the deferred income tax expense recognized by Gold Mountain.
+The Company has recorded its equity share of Gold Mountain's loss until July 7, 2016 in the amount of \$1,364,947 that includes a true-up of the deferred income tax expense recognized by Gold Mountain.